 - 7.2.1 Policy CP1 of the Core Strategy (adopted October 2011) seeks to promote buildings of a high enduring design quality that respect local distinctiveness and Policy CP12 of the Core Strategy (adopted October 2011) relates to design and states that in seeking a high standard of design the Council will expect development proposals to 'have regard to the local context and conserve or enhance the character, amenities and quality of an area'.
-Development should make efficient use of land but should also respect the 'distinctiveness of the surrounding area in terms of density, character, layout and spacing, amenity, scale, height, massing and use of materials'; 'have regard to the local context and conserve or enhance the character, amenities and quality attractive frontages to adjoining streets and public spaces'. - 7.2.1 The proposed replacement office building would be clad generally in vertical Larch boarding, with horizontal timber cladding across the glazing to the front.
-The front façade would have a large glazed area to identify the entrance foyer and this would be clad in aluminium.
-The building would be fairly contemporary in appearance, with the primary use of timber cladding not reflective of the materials used in the surrounding area.
-However, the majority of the neighbouring buildings are dwellings clad in brick or rendered.
-The existing buildings at the site are generally metal clad.
-The use of timber and metal is considered appropriate given the site clearly has its own appearance and identity, and a use distinct from the neighbouring uses.
-The use of timber cladding is considered to respect the local distinctiveness of the site and would conserve the character, amenities and quality of the area. - 7.2.2 The proposed replacement office building would be closer to Harefield Road than the existing building and the proposed design and cladding are considered appropriate given that the proposed building would be more visible from the street scene than the existing building.
-The building would retain a considerable set-back from the footway of Harefield Road of between 6 metres and 8.6 metres, with fencing proposed between the building and Harefield Road which would act to screen much of the building.
-Having regard to its siting within the plot, the proposed building is not considered to appear cramped within its plot.
+Development should make efficient use of land but should also respect the 'distinctiveness of the surrounding area in terms of density, character, layout and spacing, amenity, scale, height, massing and use of materials'; 'have regard to the local context and conserve or enhance the character, amenities and quality of an area' and 'incorporate visually attractive frontages to adjoining streets and public spaces'. - 7.2.2 The proposed replacement office building would now be single storey, and would no longer include an external staircase or glazed entrance.
+It would still be clad in timber, and as a result have a relatively contemporary appearance.
+It would still be closer to Harefield Road than the existing office.
+However, given the single storey height of the proposed building, its limited massing, and that it would remain set-back from Harefield Road, it is considered that the proposed single storey office would appear as an acceptable addition within the plot.
+The proposed fencing would screen the majority of the building from Harefield Road, however given its size and siting it is not considered the proposed building would appear prominent or visually intrusive within the street scene.